 February 8, 2014

-Prakash shares how meditation helps him find balance by knowing how to find his center.
+Prakash shares how meditation helps him find balance and depth of friendship by knowing how to find his center.

 And then the evening comes, and the meditation is there.
 And whatever happened during the day gets sorted out at that time.
 And then I can go to bed and get up the next day and do it again.